How we use your personal information for The Blue Badge Parking Permit Scheme purposes

 - To our partner Valtec Ltd for the printing of the blue badges.

-- Independent Advisory Service (IAS) for the purpose of awarding badges where the applicant does not qualify directly through the Council.
+- Able2 for the purpose of awarding badges where the applicant does not qualify directly through the Council.

 - Department of Work & Pensions to confirm the receipt of benefit entitlement.